African Library Project

 The African Library Project (ALP) is a non-profit organization that starts libraries in rural Africa.
 U.S. volunteers organize book drives and ship books to a library in Africa.
 ALP partners with governmental and non-governmental organizations in sub-Saharan Africa.
 The partners process applications from schools and communities that want libraries, distribute the books, and provide training.
 Schools and communities that receive books provide the library space and staffing.
 ALP works in Botswana, Ghana, Kenya, Lesotho, Malawi, Sierra Leone, and Uganda.

 ALP is a US 501(c)(3) organization founded in 2005 by Chris Bradshaw.
 In the first eleven years of operation, ALP started over 1,900 libraries in sub-Saharan Africa.
+To date, ALP has managed the creation of 4,143 libraries containing a total of 4,315,274 books.

 Methods of operation

 ALP volunteers in the United States collect used, donated books for later shipment to affiliated libraries in Africa.
 The volunteers then sort, pack, and ship the books via sea container, for eventual delivery to a designated African school or community.

 A typical small library is one thousand (mostly paperback) books.
 As of August 2020, the cost of shipping the books to Africa is about $500: $250 in U.S. domestic postage to mail the books to a consolidation point in New Orleans, Louisiana, and $250 sent to ALP to defray the costs of container shipping.